Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 Pool, Hot Tub, or Trampoline Owner Attractive nuisances create higher injury risks for guests and neighborhood children

-Rental Property Owner Tenants and guests can sue for injuries on the property
+Rental Property Owner Tenants and guests can sue for injuries, and landlord policies alone may not be enough

 Teen Driver in the Household Young drivers dramatically increase the risk of a serious auto accident claim